 With the current situation, though, physical meetings have been rendered impractical, and may even continue to be less than ideal for a long while.

 1902 Software and remote work

-Our own team at 1902 Software, who’ve always worked in the same physical office until about a month and a half ago, has now temporarily shifted to a remote working model.
+Our own team at 1902 Software, who’ve always worked in the same physical office until March 2020, has temporarily shifted to a remote working model.